Sutirthachowdhury/DBA_cavity_polariton_Chemistry/README.md

 **preliminary results:**

 ***The manuscript is under construction and thus the preliminary results are not shown here for the privacy reason.
-Although, upon reasonable reason the author is open for discussions.***
+Although, upon reasonable request the author is open for questions and discussions.***

 **References:**